ToeTapText: A Modular Typing Solution for Foot-Users, Low-Tech Design, High-Impact Accessibility

 The Challenge: Beyond a Makeshift Solution

-Our goal was clear: to design a low-tech, high-impact system that would replace these improvised parts with a stable, fully accessible, and genuinely comfortable ergonomic solution.
+Our goal was to design a low-tech, high-impact system that replaced the improvised setup with something stable, accessible, and truly ergonomic — tailored to the needs of foot typists.

 ketch of the laptop stand at a 1/3 angle